hatching/vmcloak/docs/config.rst

 a single one, VMCloak supports one or more configuration file(s) to be specified using the ``-s`` (short for ``--settings``) switch.

-Configuration values in the INI files should be present in the ``vmcloak`` section.
+Configuration entries in the INI files should be present in the ``vmcloak`` section.
 E.g., ``./vmcloak.py --basedir ~/vms`` would be equal to having the following INI file, *conf.ini*, with ``./vmcloak.py -s conf.ini``.